 Connect your USB Mini Cable with your computer and UC00A.
 If this is your first time using UC00A, you might need to install the driver.
 Please do note that Com Port number will be different as you are now using UC00A instead of CT-UNO directly.
 For example when I connect the CT-UNO using micro-USB B cable, it shows COM port 172.

 But now with UC00A, it shows COM port 171.

 Now try load LED Blinking coding to your CT-UNO and you can see that the LED on CT-UNO is blink according to your coding or program.

-There is also other method to load your program which is by using ISP .
+There is also another method of loading your program – loading through ISP.
 Here is link of tutorial to load the program using USBasp.

-If you have any technical inquiry, please do posts in our technical forum as we seldom check the comments section in tutorial site.
+If you have any technical inquiries, please post in our technical forum as we seldom check the comments section in tutorial site.